jboynyc/textnets/docs/tutorial.rst

 The tutorial above gives some examples of using centrality measures to analyze your corpus.
 Aside from `top_betweenness`, the package also provides the methods `top_closeness`, `top_degree` (for unweighted degree), `top_strength` (for weighted degree), and `top_ev` (for eigenvector centrality).
+In the bipartite network, you can use `top_birank`, `top_hits` and `top_cohits` to see nodes ranked by variations of a bipartite centrality measure :cite:p:`He2017`.
 By default, they each output the ten top nodes for each centrality measure.

 In addition, you can use `top_cluster_nodes <TextnetBase.top_cluster_nodes>` to help interpret the community structure of your textnet.
 Clusters can either be